-- 2. What do you see as the underlying aim of cosmetic procedures (a) from the perspective of those seeking a procedure and (b) from the perspective of those providing procedures?
-How does this differ for different social groups? - a) to fit in with the "norm" and to alter "faulty bits" - b) financial benefit and status elevation in the press and with clients and colleagues (the Messiah complex" side effect) - 3.
+- 1. What, in your view, counts as a 'cosmetic procedure'?
+A procedure to change appearance without a medical/clinical requirement. - 2.
+What do you see as the underlying aim of cosmetic procedures (a) from the perspective of those seeking a procedure to make appearance closer to that desired. - (b) from the perspective of those providing procedures?
+To meet the patient/client's request - How does this differ for different social groups?
+This will differ between individuals as well as social groups.
+Generally cosmetic procedures are only available to those who can pay. - 3.
 Most people use their clothes, hairstyle, and make up to beautify themselves.
-Does it make a difference when appearance is altered through biomedical or surgical procedures?
+Does it make a difference when appearance is altered through biomedical or surgical procedures? permanence and irreversible versus ability to change daily. also risk and cost attached to biomedical and surgical procedures